dennisushi/goongov/README.md

 3. Install dependencies:
    - Install top-level deps:
      - pip install -r requirements.txt
-   - If you plan to run code in `core/`, also install core requirements:
-     - pip install -r core/requirements.txt
    - There are extra helper packages referenced in notebooks and code (LangGraph / LangChain / Pydantic).
 If you hit import errors, re-check `core/requirements.txt` and `requirements.txt`.
 4. Environment variables and API keys
    - The project expects some keys for model backends and monitoring: